Check this space for occasional updates and other items of interest.

 [For more recent thoughts on horticulture, see the updates under this post.]

-Essential references include Daniel Quinn's books Ishmael and The Story of B, this slide presentation and the articles available on Russ Hopfenberg's site, and this video featuring Quinn and conservation biologist Alan Thornhill fielding questions on the issue.
+References include Daniel Quinn's books Ishmael and The Story of B, this slide presentation and the journal articles available on Russ Hopfenberg's site, and this video featuring Quinn and conservation biologist Alan Thornhill fielding questions on the issue.

 Once I moved about like the wind.
 Now I surrender to you and that is all. -- Geronimo